Frequently Asked Questions

 How can I control the characters?

-You can play using a keyboard or a joystick (run the opensonic_launcher program to choose).
 Using the keyboard, the important keys are: directional arrows (movement), space bar (jump), left ctrl (change character), enter (pause) and esc (quit).
+You can also use a joystick.

 I can't get through the door at the first level!